MPSalkin/Tomography/README.md

 NOTE 2: All data used in the reports can be found in /TomoData and new data can easily be added into one of the subfolders directly and easily reconstructed by changing the strings in the importfunctions for a desired data case (note that paramters will not be adjusted automatically, and thus the user must experiment with the values).

+NOTE 3: Depedencies include:
+  -pyNFFT (which requires other C++ libraries) -skimage (scikit-image, for SSIM computation) -matplotlib (for all plots)
+  -numpy

 -Regards,
 Jacob Cupul, Luis Ramirez, Matthew Salkin